Table of Contents

 Is butane a hydrocarbon?

-Butane, one of two colourless, odourless, gaseous hydrocarbons (carbon and hydrogen compounds), that are part of the paraffinic hydrocarbon group.
+Butane is a colourless, odourless, gaseous hydrocarbons (carbon and hydrogen compounds), that are part of the paraffinic hydrocarbon group.
 All compounds occur in both natural gas and crude oil and are produced to produce gasoline in large quantities in petroleum refining.

 Are there different types of butane?